madetech/productionisation/context-and-compliance/01-general.md

 ## 1.6 - List of 3rd party services

 #### Context & justification
+Listing 3rd party services helps keep track of all dependencies, therefore, minimising the time of resolving dependency related issues.
+Nevertheless, gives credits to the authors.

 #### Compliance
 * [ ] 1.6 `README.md` to also include references for all 3rd party service integrations